 Because felony California Penal Code 136.1 pc dissuading a witness is a "serious felony" under the California Three Strikes Law, someone convicted of it, and who is subsequently convicted of any other felony, will be considered a "second striker" and receive double the sentence (for the subsequent felony) otherwise required by law.

 If a "second striker" is convicted of a third felony, that person gets an automatic "third strike" sentence of 25 years-to-life in California state prison.

-For more information, please see our related articles on the California Three Strikes Law and Serious Felony Offenses under the California Three Strikes Law.
+For more information, please see our related articles on Serious Felony Offenses under the California Three Strikes Law.